redhat-na-ssa/hobbyist-guide-to-rhoai/docs/info-install-web-terminal.md

 - [ ] Apply the subscription object

+      oc apply -f configs/00/web-terminal-subscription.yaml

+- [ ] Run / Re-run the following command until it completes successfully

-      oc apply -f configs/02/web-terminal-subscription.yaml
+        oc apply -f configs/00/web-terminal-tooling.yaml

+> [!NOTE]
+> If you see `ensure CRDs are installed first` re-run the command above \
-  - CRDs may take a few minutes to get setup by the operator
+> CRDs may take a few minutes to get setup by the operator - be patient.
-  - Re-run the following command until it completes successfully

-        oc apply -f configs/02/web-terminal-tooling.yaml

 - [ ] From the OpenShift Web Console, Refresh the browser and click the `>_` icon in the top right of the window.
 This can serve as your browser based CLI.